 There are many different types of natural anxiety treatment options.
-The term "natural" simply means "without chemical medicine," and this opens up hundreds of different doors that you can choose from to reduce and prevent your anxiety.
+The term "natural" simply means "without synthetic chemicals" and this opens up hundreds of different doors that you can choose from to reduce and prevent your anxiety.

 Natural Medicine is Still Medicine